nholtz/sanal-book/content/text/displacements/workenergy/bettis-law.md

 says, that for any point along the span, the bending moment at that point in beam a) is the sum of the bending moments at the same point in b) and c).

-In beam b) the bending moment diagram is labelled as $M_1$ as it is results from the force applied at location 1.
+In beam b) the bending moment diagram is labelled as $M_1$ as it results from the force applied at location 1.
 Beam b)'s bending moment diagram is labelled as $M_2$ as it results from the force at location 2.